ryankleach/frettingsontheblank/2020-01-14-galloway-quotes.md

 ---

-## Ideology and/or Informatic Critique
+## Ideology and/or Structural Critique

 > "Analyses of power relations often spend a great deal of time on the ideological content of political struggle: how the values of Islamic fundamentalism, or U.S. arrogance, produced within a certain historical context, lead to or justify violent actions.
 However, there is another view that focuses on the architecture of power, not just on its ideological content."
 (106)